grblHAL/Plugin_WebUI/README.md

 See the patch [readme](https://github.com/grblHAL/Plugin_WebUI/tree/3bc2b569057495f66e891c88bd073bc71ace8b83/lwIP%20patch) for instructions for how to apply it.

 #### Alternative UI:

 [grblTouch](https://github.com/karoria/grblTouch) by @karoria

 ---

-__Note:__ The [ESP32 driver](https://github.com/grblHAL/ESP32) has its own WebUI implementation on top of the Espressif socket based http daemon and thus does not use this plugin.

 #### Dependencies: